mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 # General
-The AI player is an avater that moves around it's own half chasing the ball.
+The AI player is an avater that moves around it's own half of the field chasing the ball.

-The player is able to move vertically and horizontally using the arrow buttons.
-When in proximity to the ball, player takes posession, can run with the ball, aim the kick, and kick at a desired velocity.
+The user is able to move it's avatar vertically and horizontally using the arrow buttons.
+When in proximity to the ball, user takes posession, can run with the ball, aim, and kick the ball at a desired velocity.
 The user cannot hold on to the ball for long, as the avatar will kick the hot-potato away after a while.
 There is a random timer that is not known to the user.
 At time expiration, the ball explodes.
-The side that the the ball exploded on loses the game.
+The side of the field on which the the ball explodes loses the game.

 ### User choices include:
- - New game
+ - Start a new game
+ - Mute sound
+ - Move avatar
+ - aim the shot
+ - kick the ball
  - Hyperlinks to my GitHub, Linkedin, Portfolio, and Facebook accounts

 # Gameplay
 Game controls are the keyboard arrows to move the avatar, 'S' and 'W' to aim the ball, and a long press on 'D' to determine strength of kick.

-This project uses the Canvas API.
+This project uses Javascript and the Canvas API.

-<br></br>
 # Code
 *The code below makes sure that the user does not hold on to the ball for too long.
 Hulk will kick the ball away:

 ```
    setTimeout(function(){
-      // this.playerballPossession = false;
       document.dispatchEvent(
          new KeyboardEvent("keydown", {
             key: "d",